erangross27/scripts/README.md

 - **image_mover.py**: This script creates a graphical user interface (GUI) application using PyQt5 that allows users to move image files from a source directory to a destination directory.
+- **train_watermark_yolov5.py**: This script sets up and runs the training process for the YOLOv5 object detection model, allowing for customization through command-line arguments and predefined hyperparameters.
+- **mnist_cuda.py**: This script trains a convolutional neural network model on the MNIST handwritten digit dataset using PyTorch for image classification tasks.
+- **organize_dataset.py**: The script organizes a dataset by splitting it into training and validation sets, creating the necessary directory structure, and copying the image files and corresponding label files into their respective training and validation directories within the destination folder.

 ### Video Processing
 - **convert_mp4_codec_and_resolution_for_tv.py**: This script creates a